-Human motion capture and activity recognition have proved viable in, for example, computer graphics, media production, robotics, and video surveillance applications throughout the years [25,20,1,27,5,26,18,7,8], though it still remains an open and challenging problem.
-There is however already a body of work interested in the detection and recognition of social interaction between multiple people [11,14], which is particularly difficult since the actions of multiple subjects must be inferred and understood.
-Example work can be found in the literatures which attempt to estimate 3D human pose for single image [6,26] or multiple cameras [9,18,25].
+Human motion capture and activity recognition have proved viable in, for example, computer graphics, media production, robotics, and video surveillance applications throughout the years [21, 16, 1, 23, 5, 22, 14], though it still remains an open and challenging problem.
+There is however already a body of work interested in the detection and recognition of social interaction between multiple people [7, 10], which is particularly difficult since the actions of multiple subjects must be inferred and understood.
 However, advances in interaction modeling is of great interest to computer graphics and visual media production.